 But first, what exactly are “ohms”?

-Without getting too technical, ohms (as they apply to vaping) are the level of electrical resistance from the vaporizer coil.
+Without getting too technical, ohms, in the world of vaping, are the level of electrical resistance belonging to the vaporizer coil.

-When vaping, cloud production and flavor vary in intensity, depending on the amount of energy being sent to the coil.
+When vaping, cloud production and flavor vary in intensity, it is all dependent on the amount of energy being sent to the coil.

 Ohms are like a bottleneck.
 They push back, regulating the amount of electricity being fed to the vape.